signaldust/bunny-jit/README.md

 Most instructions take their parameters as SSA values.
 The exceptions are `lci`/`lcf` which take immediate constants and jump-labels which should be the block-indexes returned by `Proc::newLabel()`.
-For instructions with output values, the methods return the new SSA values and for other instructions they return `void`.
+For instructions with output values, the methods return the new SSA values and other instructions return `void`.

 `Proc` has a public `std::vector` member `env` which stores the "environment".
 When a new label is create with `Proc::newLabel()` the number and types of